Immigration Policy on CPT

 - In order to write your dissertation, you need to collect data through an off-campus work experience.

-- You will be enrolled in dissertation prep hours for the entirety of your off-campus work experience.
+- You will be enrolled in dissertation prep hours for the entirety of your off-campus work experience (including summer, if applicable).

 - You are NOT in your final semester of study.
 (Dissertation prep CPT is not permitted during your final semester.)